LouisAnhTran/llm-powered-contextual-search-and-summarization-backend/README.md

   ```

 5. Run the Redis server as a Docker container for caching LLM respone
+- Open another terminal and type in following command
   ```sh
   docker run -d --name redis -p 6379:6379 redis
   ```